RoboLecturer/RoboLecturer-Code/LinuxSetup.md

 1. Install Docker Dekstop for MacOS
 2. Your docker image must be run with port forwarding for 45100 and 45101.
 An example command is:
 ```
-docker run --name=<container-name> -p 45100:45100 -p 45101:45101 -it ros-dev
+docker run --name=<container-name> -p 45100-45200:45100-45200 -it ros-dev
 ```
 3. Since you'll be using our defined API, you don't need to worry about the ROS wrapping part.
-But if you just want to test connectio with the master, your publish node must be initiated with **xmlrpc_port=45100** and **tcpros_port=45101**.
+But if you just want to test connectio with the master, your publish node must be initiated with the **xmlrpc_port** and **tcpros_port** within the 45100~45200 range.
 A sample script ```publisher.py``` is:
 ```
 import rospy
 from std_msgs.msg import String